 Walks Against Elder Abuse

 One in six Australians aged 65 or over living in the community are abused every year.
-If this appals you, help COTA Tasmania make it stop.
+If this appeals you, help COTA Tasmania make it stop.

-Save the date now to join a Walk Against Elder Abuse in Launceston, Burnie orĀ Hobart on World Elder Abuse Awareness Day, 15 June 2024.
+Register below to join a Walk Against Elder Abuse in Launceston, Burnie or Hobart.

 Every year on World Elder Abuse Awareness Day, families, students, community members, workers and volunteers unite to raise awareness of elder abuse and the ageism that drives it.